topimg

 Electric Railways

-Lafayette was the first city in Indiana to have a completely electrified street railway system that was completed in 1888.
+Lafayette was the first city in Indiana to have a completely electrified street railway system, which was completed in 1888.

 streetcar

 Charles L. Henry, owner of the Anderson mule line, invented the name “interurban” for electric railways operating between towns and cities.
 Henry’s Union Traction Company ran the first interurban, between Anderson and Alexandria, Indiana, on January 1, 1898.
 Henry’s electric passenger rail car was the first designed strictly for interurban use.
-By 1898 many cities through Indiana had electric street railways that replaced their old mule cars–Hammond, Whiting, East Chicago, Madison, Washington, Marion, Anderson, New Albany and Brazil among them.
+By 1898, numerous cities throughout Indiana had electric street railways that replaced their old mule cars–Hammond, Whiting, East Chicago, Madison, Washington, Marion, Anderson, New Albany and Brazil among them.

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.